Top Svelte Components Libraries

 Pros

-- Enables writing components once and using them across multiple frameworks, saving development time.
+- Enables writing components once and using them across multiple frameworks, reducing development time and effort.

 - Supports a wide range of popular frameworks, including React, Vue, Angular, and Svelte.